Are you an experienced Salesforce Admin looking for ways to help manage scope and bring greater efficiency to your projects?

 What Is Project Scope?

-Project scope is a critical component of any successful project, as it outlines the goals, deliverables, and expectations related to the work being done.
-It comprehensively defines what is included and excluded from a project regarding activities, tasks, and the associated timeline.
+Project scope is critical to any successful project, as it outlines the goals, deliverables, and expectations of the work being done.
+It comprehensively defines what is included and excluded from a project regarding activities, tasks, and the timeline.

 When creating a detailed project scope, it is essential to consider all aspects of the project from beginning to end.
 This includes understanding who will be responsible for each task or activity, what resources are needed for successful completion, what milestones need to be met along the way, and how changes in scope should be handled if they arise.